mathminds/mathuser0.github.io2/data_collection.md

+---
+layout: Page
+title: Raw Data
+permalink: /raw_data/

+---

-# Data Construction
+# Gathering Raw Data

 ## 1. Section Description

 This section is all about building the dataset used in this project.
 It should be noted that all analyses and results hereafter are limited to the dataset formulated in this section.
 With that, it should also be noted that the code and methodology used here are not bound to this particular dataset.
 That is to say, you should be able to use the code and methods set forth below to build a completely different set of data that fits your particular needs.